 Piglet is noticeably upset at Pooh forgetting him, which seems to exasperate Sora, but nothing cracks Pooh’s amnesia.
 Just then, another gust swipes Piglet away, and he starts moaning goodbye like it’s his last day on earth.
 Sora and Pooh just stand there.
 Watching.
 Piglet is being melodramatic, of course, but it’s hilarious in how unemotional and heartless the shot is.

-Sora and Pooh team up to rescue Piglet.
-Why they do this together is unclear: Pooh is rarely invested in any of the situations that create mini-games in KH2, yet once they’re started, there he is, usually riding piggy-back on Sora’s shoulders.
+Sora and Pooh team up to rescue Piglet, and the two of them will continue to work together in later 100 Acre Wood mini-games!
+Why they do this is unclear: Pooh is rarely invested in any of the situations to come, yet once they’re started, there he is, usually riding piggy-back on Sora’s shoulders.
 And today’s a pretty extreme example, because they’re about to fly into the sky on a balloon with someone Pooh doesn’t know or trust, to rescue another stranger, and the mini-game often involves Pooh being flung to the winds to certain doom, so it really, really is weird that he volunteered for this.

 One thing to keep in mind is that Jiminy doesn’t seem to always keep score of your first attempt at 100 Acre Wood mini-games, and in one case the mini-game is entirely different on later attempts.
 As a result, instead of giving it your all during your first attempt, it’s probably better to get used to the controls, memorize the course and don’t mind being a sloppy, lazy mess.